hohmlearning/Pegasos/README.md

 ```

 ## Kernalized Pegasos
-SVM is not only suited for solving linear relationships between features and labels, but also nonlinear such as polynomial or exponential.
+SVM is not only suited for solving linear relationships between features and labels, but also nonlinear such as polynomial or radial basis function kernel.
 The features are
 implicity transfered to a higher space.
 Only the feature inner product is needed.
 Therefore, there is no need for transforming features manually for higher feature space.

 Also the mapping function is never explicity calculated, the features are implicity transformed with a mapping function $\phi(X)$: